In this article we’re bringing you 28 useful links from our website to help you apply and appeal for NHS Continuing Healthcare funding.

 These links will help you:

-Care To Be Different was set up by Angela Sherman, after she won a tortuous four-year battle to secure Continuing Healthcare funding for both of her parents.
+Care To Be Different was set up by after the founder she won a tortuous four-year battle to secure Continuing Healthcare funding for both of her parents.
 Since then she has created one of the biggest online information resources specifically about NHS Continuing Healthcare – and specifically for families.

 “Two years ago, when in despair over the care home fees for my mum, we came across your website and we bought your book.
 Two years later, using the information it contained, we have just been informed that we are to receive a repayment of care home fees to the sum of £24,610.34.
 It’s the best £29 we have ever spent, so may we thank you for your brilliant help.”